java/devjava-content/app/pages/learn/01_tutorial/08_more-resources/02_debugging.md

 I've (improperly) implemented the magic method.
 It's supposed to multiply six times seven and get 42.
 However, that's not what happens.
 After (not) much investigation, I am baffled and realize I want to know what the values of `part1` and `part2` are on line 5.

 That's what a breakpoint is for.
 It lets me tell the debugger to pause the program there and let me poke around.
+How do I set a breakpoint you ask?
+In the left bar near your code, you can double click (or right click and chose to turn on the breakpoint.)
+A little circle will appear showing the breakpoint i set.

 ```java
 public class Answer {